 Phase I: FCAP company application must be completed at least 30 days before principal photography begins.
 FCAP company must have a fully executed FCAP grant agreement before principal photography begins.

 Phase II: Must be completed must be completed within the 1st week of principal photography.
-Submission of FCAP trainee applications, resumes, copy of deal memos and NM driver's licenses attached to the portal.
-Preliminary crew list and call sheet showing FCAP trainees and mentors is required (production will need to highlight trainees in yellow and mentors in another color).
+Submission of FCAP trainee applications resumes, copy of deal memos, and NM driver's licenses attached to the portal.
+A preliminary crew list and call sheet showing FCAP trainees and mentors are required (production will need to highlight trainees in yellow and mentors in another color).

 Phase III: Completed after wrap.
-Submission of final crew list and call sheet showing FCAP trainees and mentors is required (production will need to highlight trainees in yellow and mentors in another color).
-A PDF of the detailed earnings reports are requested.
+Submission of the final crew list and call sheet showing FCAP trainees and mentors is required (production will need to highlight trainees in yellow and mentors in another color).
+A PDF of the detailed earnings reports is requested.

 Helpful notes: